Sourcegraph’s metrics include a single high-level metric

 Description: The number of alerts each service has fired and their severity level.
 The severity levels are defined as follows:

 critical: something is definitively wrong with Sourcegraph.
+We suggest using a high-visibility notification channel for these alerts.

 alert_countare floating-point numbers, only their whole numbers have meaning.
 For example: